 Here are all the details on the week long shuttle shredfest that is known as the Inca Avalanche Trailfest

-The trip and trailfest both begin in Cusco, Peru on Monday, May 8th 2022 and ends on Sunday, May 14th.
-Most people stay an extra night in Ollantaytambo the 14th, but not all do, so it is not part of the trip.
-Hotels are reasonably priced and we are happy to help book you one.
+The trip and trailfest both begin in Cusco, Peru on Monday, May 22nd and ends the afternoon of Sunday, May 28th.
+(This is the day of finals for Inca Avalanche.
+Most people but not all, stay an extra night in Ollantaytambo tthe 28th.
+It is not part of the trip but hotels are reasonably priced and we are happy to help book you one.

 Trip Length: 7 days, 6 nights